-TRACTION MOTOR - Permanent magnet (PM) synchronous motors offer the highest energy conversion efficiency, which would lead to the longest range for a pure electric vehicle; however cost of rare earth magnets necessary to get high power density can be prohibitive.
+TRACTION MOTOR - Permanent magnet (PM) synchronous motors offer the highest energy conversion efficiency, which would lead to the longest range for a purely electric vehicle; however cost of rare earth magnets necessary to get high power density can be prohibitive.
 Direct Current (DC) motors, while simple to design and manufacture, offer the lowest efficiency of motor technologies and have poor reliability, especially in high-voltage systems were ground faults caused by brush deterioration are dangerous and must be avoided.
-Alternating Current (AC) induction motors are rugged, inexpensive, and still offer efficiency close to that of PM systems.
+Alternating Current (AC) induction motors are rugged, inexpensive and still offer efficiency close to that of PM systems.
 For this reason an AC induction motor was chosen for BuckEV2.

 The EV1 motor (Figure 8), an AC induction machine developed by Delphi, features a copper bar rotor design that significantly reduces losses and increases power density compared to industrial machines.
-The motor's aluminum liquid-cooling jacket allows the motor to produce 100kW peak power and 37 kW continuous power.
+The motor's aluminum liquid-cooling jacket allows the motor to produce 100kW peak power and 37 kW of continuous power.
 This will provide adequate power for cruising while still giving acceleration comparable to mid-range gasoline-powered sleds.
-The electric motor is transversely mounted in front of the tunnel and is coupled to the track drive paddles by a custom-designed belt drive system.
+The electric motor is transversely mounted in front of the tunnel and is coupled to the track drive paddles via a custom-designed belt drive system.

-Figure 8.
-Photograph of the Delphi EV1 copper-barrotor AC induction electric motor, with a peak power of 100 kW.
+Figure 8 Photograph of the Delphi EV1 copper-bar-rotor AC induction electric motor, with a peak power of 100 kW.

-Figure 9.
-Plot of optimal operation point for a 2.22 gear ratio using the EV1 motor.
+Figure 9 Plot of optimal operation for a 3.41 gear ratio using the EV 1 motor.

 The high torque and wide speed range over which efficient constant power operation is possible allows this motor to be used in a direct-driven configuration, without a continuously variable transmission (CVT).
-The motor was geared to operate at 2500 rpm at a vehicle speed of 32 km/hr (20 mph), a rotor speed at which it is more than 90% efficient for torques from 20-40 Nm, as shown in Error!
-Reference source not found.9.
-While a CVT would allow the motor to operate efficiently over a wider range of speeds, CVTs have peak efficiency of approximately 80%, which would lower the overall system efficiency.
+The motor was geared to operate at 3840 rpm at a vehicle speed of 32 km/hr (20 mph), a rotor speed at which it is slightly less than 90% efficient for torques from 20-40 Nm, as shown in Figure 9.
+In previous years, Madison's gear ratio was chosen with a heavy weighting on maximizing efficiency.
+This resulted in a gear ratio that provided a high top speed, but sacrificed torque.
+However, because this vehicle is intended to be utilitarian, this year a higher gear reduction was chosen.
+This results in lower efficiency and top speed, but higher torque which allows for easy towing of extremely heavy loads.
+Despite the change, the efficiency drop is minimal and the higher energy capacity of the A123 battery allows the snowmobile to maintain the ability of long range operation between charging.
+A CVT would allow the motor to operate efficiently over a wider range of speeds; CVTs have a peak efficiency of approximately 80%, which would lower the overall system efficiency.
 Road-load curves for several possible reduction ratios are shown in black, with the red constant-power line indicating the options for 32 km/hr (20 mph) operation.

 MOTOR CONTROLLER - An Azure Dynamics DMOC445LC variable speed drive (VSD) motor controller/inverter (Figure 10) has been tuned specifically for operation with the EV1 motor.
-The DMOC is a liquidcooled vector drive inverter and is equipped with a Controller Area Network (CAN) bus for interfacing with the vehicle controller.
+The DMOC is a liquidcooled vector drive inverter and is equipped with a Controller Area Network (CAN) bus for vehicle controller interfacing.
 The inverter is 96-98% efficient, weighs 10.6 kg, and is rated for operation down to -40° C. The unit is rated for a battery input voltage of up to 400 V and can deliver 78 kW (105 hp) peak power and 46 kW (62 hp) continuous power at 312 V. While it does support regenerative braking, there is little energy to be recovered in a utility snow machine due its high drag/inertia ratio losses.